Last updated: June 1, 2023

 The Lands End Lookout Visitor Center is a great place to begin or end an adventure in this beautiful oceanside landscape.
 There are exhibits of historic places and colorful stories from the area's past as well as displays of artifacts, landscapes and geology.
 A recorded audio tour describing the center's exhibits and the surrounding area is available from the center staff.
-Have a cup of coffee or hot chocolate and a treat at the café.
+The café is temporarily closed, but snacks, hot and cold beverages, and gelato bars are available.
 Peruse the souvenir shop and bookstore and take a part of this special place home with you.

 The overlook at Lands End offers stunning views.
 Hillsides of cypress and wildflowers meet the craggy coastline.
 Additionally, the Coastal Trail and Point Lobos Trail take you to some of the most inspiring views in the city.